turi-mate/deepbirding/README.md

 ### How to run the pipeline:
 - To run the pipeline the `data_preprocessing.ipynb` for the dataset preprocessing,for the dataloading and model training the `training.ipynb`, and for the evaluation the `evaluation.ipynb`.
-The Jupyter notebooks should be run separately.
+These Jupyter notebooks should be run separately.
+- For the interactive evaluation run the `evaluation_interactive.ipynb` Jupyter notebook.

 ### How to train the models:
 - To train the model we firstly need to make sure that we have the `filtered_metadata.csv` and the `BirdCLEF2023` dataset in our root project folder.